dapphub/dapptools/src/smt-hs/readme.md

     |]

 -- Variables can be declared at runtime.
-Although we cannot statically ensure that these names are -- well typed, we provide runtime mechanisms that are constrained in ways that allow the typechecker to -- infer well-typededness in other combinators dyndec :: [String] -> SMT2 e dyndec names = do vs <- forM names (declare . fresh)
+Although we cannot statically ensure that these names are -- well typed, we provide runtime mechanisms that allow the typechecker to infer well-typededness dyndec :: [String] -> SMT2 e dyndec names = do vs <- forM names (declare . fresh)